 This short book is intended as a supplemental text for research methods courses or just a fun and informative exploration of the fundamental topics associated with the Replication Crisis in psychology and the resulting movement to increase scientific transparency in methods.

 Table of Contents

 1. A Replication Crisis: Responses Benefit Personal Workflow 2.
 Go Forth and Replicate: Making Methods for Others 3.
-Preregistered: Determining Answers to Decisions before They Happen 4.
+Preregistered: Determining Answers to Decisions Before They Happen 4.
 Decision Heavyweights: Drawing Inference with Confidence 5.
-Ode to P-hacking: Making Decisions before they Happen 6.
+Ode to p-Hacking: Making Decisions Before they Happen 6.
 You Can’t Plagiarize Yourself: Avoiding Errors with Ethical Writing 7.
-Becoming a Second Stringer: Why Good People do Replication Science 8.
+Becoming a Second Stringer: Why Good People Do Replication Science 8.
 Open Science Alphabet: Learning to Read 9.
-Progress: Open Science Initiative Promote Diverse, Just, and Sustainable Research 10.
-Scientific Transparency: A Theme for a Movement
+Progress: Open Science Initiative Promotes Diverse, Just, and Sustainable Outcomes 10.
+Scientific Transparency: A Theme for a Movement Index

-Jon Grahe is Professor of Psychology and Department Chair at Pacific Lutheran University.
-Other roles include Managing Executive Editor of The Journal of Social Psychology, President of the Western Psychological Association, and Former President of Psi Chi, the International Honors Society.
+Jon Grahe is Professor of psychology and department chair at Pacific Lutheran University, USA.
+Other roles include managing executive editor of The Journal of Social Psychology, president of the Western Psychological Association, and former president of Psi Chi, the International Honors Society.
 He also led the design and administration of the Collaborative Replications and Education Project (CREP) and the Emerging Adulthood Measured at Multiple Institutions (EAMMi2) project, among other undergraduate crowd projects.